junxit/us-congress-bills-111/metadata.md

 - 2009-10-13 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 390 - 0 (Roll no. 772). (text: CR H11176)
 - 2009-10-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 390 - 0 (Roll no. 772).(text: CR H11176)
 - 2009-10-14 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2009-12-03 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+- 2010-05-06 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2010-05-24 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 111-198.
+- 2010-05-24 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 111-198.
+- 2010-05-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 406.